5 reasons why your business should invest in email security

 Email has become such an integral part of our routine that most times we use it mindlessly.
-We close deals through email, check our favorite store's latest promotions, pay that invoice that our boss has forwarded us and send files to clients and colleagues.
+We close deals through email, check our favorite store's latest promotions, pay invoices and send files to clients and colleagues.
 And that's great!
-Email makes our lives a lot easier!
+Email makes our lives a lot easier.

 Knowing that, cybercriminals have turned email into every company's greatest vulnerability.
 If your business doesn't invest in extra email protection besides its server's basic antispam capabilities, it may be time to rethink that.

-Here are four reasons why your business should invest in email security:
+Check out 5 reasons why businesses should invest in email security

 1. Email is the main threat vector used by cybercriminals

-Cybercriminals looooove emails!
-From massive spam campaigns to elaborate data theft frauds, emails are their favorite way of gaining access to your company's network, money and data.
-That's due partially to the widespread adoption of email -- in 2017, about 269 billion emails were sent and received per day, a number that is expected to grow in the next four years.
+That's due partially to the widespread adoption of email.
+In 2019, according to Statista, about 293 billion emails were sent and received per day, a number that is expected to grow in the next years.
 You can see how that can be an attractive market for a hacker.

-And there is also the human behavior factor.
-Email is really simple to use, but most employees are not trained to recognize emails containing fraudulent links or phishing attacks.
 Hackers know that and exploit that flaw.
-Many times malicious emails are sent disguised as routine, non suspicious emails, such as a delivery notification or an invoice payment notice.
+Many times malicious emails are sent disguised as routine, non-suspicious emails, such as a delivery notification or an invoice payment notice.

-2. Complex attacks, such as ransomwares, are becoming more common
+2. Advanced attacks, such as ransomware and BEC, are common

-Most server's native anti-spam capabilities are quite efficient for simple virus scanning and for detecting massive spam campaigns, but they lack features to prevent these increasingly common complex attacks.
-That's when a Secure Email Gateway comes in hand, because it employs advanced tools, such as sandboxing, and various layers of security.
-A complete email solution will protect your company against complex attacks.
+That's when a Secure Email Gateway comes in hand, because it employs advanced mechanisms and various layers of security.
+A complete email solution will protect your company against targeted and advanced attacks.

 4. Prevent data breaches